zonneplan/KiBot/kibot/PcbDraw/README.md

     - Multiply matrices (1 line code)
     - Find the index of the smaller element (1 line code)
     - I added a replacemt for the `array` function, it just makes all matrix elements float

+- Replaced `unit` code.
+  - So we have only one units conversion
+  - I think the only difference is that KiBot code currently supports the locales decimal point